frob/frob.github.com/_drafts/2015-10-03-reflecting-on-elixir-and-phoenix.md

  - **Controllers**
    - How the data can be manipulated.

-The nice thing about Phoenix is that it uses many pieces of tech form Elixir and other places to embrace outside tech.
+The nice thing about Phoenix is that it uses many pieces of tech form Elixir but it is also built to play well with other techknowlagies.

 # Some not-scientific-at-all&trade; benchmarks.